Where Excellence is Expected

 This course is a continuation of piano playing techniques acquired in Beginning Piano that will expand upon the study of fundamental theory in reading and playing notes, rhythms, chords, scales, and accompaniment styles.

-2778CEFRCC | FRCC History of Rock and Pop (MUS 126): 5 credits/3 college credits – grades 9, 10, 11, 12 – Humanities – no prerequisite
+2778CEFRCC | FRCC History of Rock and Pop: 5 credits/3 college credits – grades 9, 10, 11, 12 – Humanities – no prerequisite

 2512 | Music Production and Technology: 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – no prerequisite

-This course will introduce students to the various aspects of music and digital media production including live sound reinforcement and mixing digital editing multi-track recording MIDI sequencing music notation and studio editing.
+This course will introduce students to the various aspects of music and digital media production including live sound reinforcement and mixing digital editing multi-track recording, MIDI sequencing music notation, and studio editing.
 Students will apply the tools of technology and the language of music to create original musical and multimedia works.
 Basic knowledge of the elements of music and/or previous experience in a music course is highly recommended.
 Course enrollment will be limited to 16 students per semester.
-At FCHS: students will use Audacity, Garage Band, LogicPro and iMovie.
+At FCHS: students will use Audacity, Garage Band, LogicPro, and iMovie.

-2772 | AP Music Theory/Humanities: 10 credits – grades 11, 12 – Humanities – prerequisite: recommended current enrollment with a school performing ensemble or possession of high-level musical skills and consent of instructor
+2772 | AP Music Theory/Humanities: 10 credits – grades 11, 12 – Humanities – Prerequisite: recommended current enrollment with a school performing ensemble or possession of high-level musical skills and consent of instructor

 Music Theory is an Advanced Placement course.
 Course content offers the basic fundamentals of music structure, music history, and composition.
 Additionally, this course explores music and its effect on humanity through history, geography (ethnomusicology), language, visual arts, and dramatic elements.
 Students will compose their own music, applying a variety of styles as well as cultural implications.
-Opportunity also exists for live performance of student compositions.
-This course should be seriously considered by students who anticipate the study of music on the college level and for whom the global implications of music throughout history are of interest.
+Opportunity also exists for live performances of student compositions.
+This course should be seriously considered by students who anticipate the study of music at the college level and for whom the global implications of music throughout history are of interest.
 Students completing this course may elect to take the Advanced Placement Exam in Music Theory.
 Prerequisites: Concurrent enrollment with a school performing ensemble preferred, though not required, or possession of high-level musical skills and consent of instructor.
 This course satisfies the requirement for humanities credit.

 Return to Course Catalog